Calculus, Gauge Theory and Noncommutative Worlds: Calculus in Noncommutative Worlds

-The time derivative is represented by commutation with a special element $H$ of the algebra:
+By choosing flat local coordinates as we have done above, we insure that there is a direct correspondence between the noncommutative calculus and the standard calculus at this point of departure from Poisson brackets.
+As soon as we introduce other noncommutative elements into the algebraic world, the two calculi will diverge from one another.
+In the discussion below, we will point out that the noncommutative version of a quadratic Hamiltonian keeps the calculi in close correspondence.\\

-The element $H$ corresponds to the Hamiltonian in classical physics or the Hamiltonian operator in quantum physics.
-In the abstract world we are constructing, it is neither of these, but can be compared and represented by the classical or quantum Hamiltonians.
-For quantum mechanics, we take $i\hbar dA/dt = [A, H].$\\
+{\bf Introducing Time.} The time derivative is represented by commutation with $H$ as shown below:

-These non-commutative coordinates are the simplest flat set of coordinates for description of temporal phenomena in a non-commutative world.
-Note that {\it Hamilton's equations are a consequence of these definitions.} The very short proof of this fact is given below. \bigbreak
+$H$ corresponds to the classical Hamiltonian or to the Hamiltonian operator in quantum physics.
+In the abstract world ${\cal N}$ it is neither of these.
+We can consider representations of the algebra ${\cal N}$ where connections with the physics are more direct.
+For example, if ${\cal N}$ is represented to a ${\cal C}^{*}$ algebra, then the Hamiltonian can be represented as a self-adjoint operator for the quantum mechanical version where we take $i\hbar dA/dt = [A, H].$\\